 The Bottom Line

-Organizations that see strong candidates earlier, understand them more accurately, and make decisions with context — not convenience — consistently outperform those relying on rigid parsing-led screening.
+Organisations that see strong candidates earlier, understand them more accurately, and make decisions with context — not convenience — consistently outperform those relying on rigid parsing-led screening.

 The candidates your ATS is burying today won't wait around.
 They'll be hired by competitors who understand the difference between extracting data and evaluating talent.